tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Clients MUST verify that the server's selected_identity is within the range supplied by the client, that the server selected the cipher suite associated with the PSK, and that the "key_share", and
-"signature_algorithms" extensions are consistent with the indicated ke_modes and auth_modes values.
+Clients MUST verify that the server's selected_identity is within the range supplied by the client, that the server selected the cipher suite associated with the PSK, and that the "key_share" extension in the ServerHello is consistent with the ke_modes offered in the ClientHello psk_key_exchange_modes extension.
 If these values are not consistent, the client MUST abort the handshake with an "illegal_parameter" alert.

 If the server supplies an "early_data" extension, the client MUST